About the Whole of Australian Government Occupation Coding Service

 The Coding Service uses Hierarchical Support Vector Machine (HSVM) models trained by Machine Learning (ML) to code data.
 ML is a branch of artificial intelligence (AI) that uses algorithms to analyse, draw conclusions and then make predictions from patterns in data.
 The algorithms are trained to spot patterns, which helps improve coding accuracy.

 The models make predictions by learning how the ABS applies the occupation classifications against the way people describe their jobs and the tasks they do.
 During the training process, the models learn to map certain words, or combinations of words, to return specific occupation codes for given input text.
-As the models are trained with both occupation title and task inputs, the best outcomes are achieved when both inputs are included for coding, and enough detail to ensure the right coding decision is provided.
+As the models are trained with both job title and task inputs, the best outcomes are achieved when both inputs are included for coding, and enough detail to ensure the right coding decision is provided.

 The models were trained with millions of de-identified responses to occupation of employment questions in previous Australian Censuses.
-An advantage of this is that the training data represents the Australian population, and the service can recognise and code occupations described in the language and broad vocabulary used by Australians themselves - including misspellings and common colloquial terms.
+An advantage of this is that the training data represents the Australian population, and the service can recognise and code jobs described in the language and broad vocabulary used by Australians themselves - including misspellings and common colloquial terms.
 For example, if a person types ‘brickie’ into an online form, the service will recognise that this belongs to OSCA code 371131 - Bricklayer.

 The models consider individual words, as well as bigrams, or combinations of two consecutive words, to help capture contextual meaning and word order.
 For example, the phrase ‘General Manager’ carries a meaning that is distinct from the words ‘General’ or ‘Manager’ on their own, which may appear across many unrelated occupations.

-When working out the best match for an input, the models draw on the structure and distribution of the input occupation title and task text in the training data.
+When working out the best match for an input, the models draw on the structure and distribution of the input job title and task text in the training data.
 This approach gives the models flexibility to learn from natural variations in language.
 It also means that the quality, frequency, and specificity of training examples directly shape model behaviour.
 This means the models are more likely to predict occupations that are more common in the training data, particularly when coding short or ambiguous inputs.

 How the service works